I49.2 - Junctional premature depolarization

-I49.2 is a billable ICD-10 code used to specify a medical diagnosis of junctional premature depolarization.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+I49.2 is a billable diagnosis code used to specify a medical diagnosis of junctional premature depolarization.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 The code is commonly used in cardiology medical specialties to specify clinical concepts such as cardiac arrhythmias (other).